DiscoverAtlanta.com homepage

 Swimming Pools

 All outdoor public swimming pools operated by the city of Atlanta’s Department of Parks and Recreation open at 12:30 p.m. in the summer months and close at 7 p.m.
 Admission is free.
-They are located in neighborhoods ranging from Adams Park, which is listed on the National Register of Historic Places, to Candler Park, known for its charming homes; and Grant Park, where you’ll also find Zoo Atlanta.
+They are located in neighborhoods ranging from Adams Park, home to a park listed on the National Register of Public Places, to Candler Park, known for its charming homes; and Grant Park, where you’ll also find Zoo Atlanta.

 Another option is hotel pools.
 Many Atlanta hotel pools offer day passes.
 Take a Daycation at these Incredible Rooftop Pools in Atlanta.